fastify/process-warning/README.md

 - `code` (`string`, required) - The warning code, you can access it later with `error.code`.
 For consistency, we recommend to prefix plugin error codes with `FST_{YourPluginName}_`
 - `message` (`string`, required) - The warning message.
 You can also use interpolated strings for formatting the message.

-The utility also contains an `emit` function, that you can use for emitting the warnings you have previously created, by passing their respective code.
+The utility also contains an `emit` function that you can use for emitting the warnings you have previously created by passing their respective code.
 A warning is guaranteed to be emitted only once.

 ```
 warning.emit(code [, a [, b [, c]]])